Facebook logo

 Patient shaking dentist’s hand during oral cancer screening visit

 Many patients might not realize that when they visit Chester County Dental Arts, we’re not just checking for gum disease and cavities; we’re also looking for signs or symptoms that could point towards oral cancer.
 This deadly disease is the sixth most common kind of cancer in the world, and 37,000 new cases are diagnosed every year.
 If it spreads to other parts of the body, the chances of survival over the next five years will drop significantly.
 An oral cancer screening during your next checkup could save your life.
-Contact us today if it’s been a while since your last appointment or you're interested in learning more about oral cancer screenings in Coatesville, PA.
+Contact us today if it’s been a while since your last appointment or you're interested in learning more about oral cancer screenings in Thorndale, PA.

 What is Oral Cancer?